 Downtown Nairobi with 3 former street kids

 Kibera is Africa’s largest slum.
 If you want to get a feel for how a big part of the Kenyan population lives you can join one of the locals on a walk through this neighborhood.
 It is very interesting to see how creative and positive people are here, and how the slum is organized.
 It’s a very unique and special experience off the beaten track.
-Both Diddy and Raphael show a different part of Kibera during their Kibera walk.
+Both Diddy and Raphael show a different part of Nairobi during their Kibera walk.

 City center history walk